 Participate on various University committees and provide related budgetary, analytical, and technical support.

 Represent the Director or Associate Director as required.

-1. Master’s degree in finance, economics, math, statistics, management or public administration, with three years of demonstrated successful professional experience in financial management in a complex organization and experience in tracking and analyzing revenue and expenditure budgets and actual data, OR a Bachelor’s degree with a major/focus in finance, economics, math, statistics, management, or public administration, with equivalent related quantitative knowledge and skills, and a minimum of five years of demonstrated successful professional experience in financial management in a complex organization and experience in tracking and analyzing revenue and expenditure budgets and actual data in a higher education institution or equivalent organization/industry.
+1. Master’s degree in finance, economics, math, statistics, management, public administration, or related field, with a minimum three years of demonstrated successful professional experience in financial management in a complex organization (including, but not limited to, tracking and analyzing revenue and expenditure budgets and actual data), OR a Bachelor’s degree with a major/focus in finance, economics, math, statistics, management, public administration, or related field with equivalent related quantitative knowledge and skills, with a minimum of five years of demonstrated successful professional experience in financial management in a complex organization, (including, but not limited to, tracking and analyzing revenue and expenditure budgets and actual data in a higher education institution or equivalent organization/industry).